PoisotLab/PLMT/README.md

 - `Makefile` -- just type `make`, boom, PDF
 - `plmt.tex` -- the LaTeX template
 - `trackchanges.sty` -- the LaTeX style file for track changes (released under the *GPL v2.0*!)
+- `refs.bib` and `vancouver-author-year.csl`, files for the example references
 - `ms.md` -- a template manuscript
 - `ms.pdf` -- an example manuscript